 The impact of meditation on creative performance has been recognized by major global corporations.
 Disney, for instance, uses mindfulness sessions to encourage innovative thinking among employees.
 Similarly, Google introduced a program called “Search Inside Yourself” to foster mindfulness and mental wellness.
 Insurance giant Aetna credits its mindfulness training programs for reducing employee stress and enhancing workplace productivity.

 If you’re new to meditation, start small.
 Just 10 minutes of daily practice can begin to reshape your thinking patterns and increase your creative potential.
-There are countless online resources, including free guided sessions specifically focused on meditation for creativity and productivity.
-Alternatively, consider joining a local class that specializes in meditation practices aimed at improving both mental health and cognitive performance.
+There are countless online resources, including free guided sessions specifically focused on meditation and productivity.
+Alternatively, consider joining a local class that specializes in practices aimed at improving both mental health and cognitive performance.

 🧘♀️ Experience It Yourself